unrealwizard/web3creditscoresystem/README.md

 Fetch user credit scores from the blockchain.
-Update credit scores based on DAO participation. djust credit scores based on loan repayment and defaults.
+Update credit scores based on DAO participation. adjust credit scores based on loan repayment and defaults.
 Fully on-chain implementation using Solidity.
 Frontend built with React for a user-friendly interface.